Name: Ruben Diaz Jr.

 Political title: Bronx Borough President (Democrat; in office since 2009)

 Hometown: The Bronx, New York

-Education and background: Associate’s degree from LaGuardia Community College; bachelor’s degree from Lehman College.
+Education and background: Diaz holds an associate’s degree from LaGuardia Community College; bachelor’s degree from Lehman College.
 Is also the recipient of honorary doctoral degrees in civil law from Berkeley College and Mercy College, an honorary doctoral degree in humane letters from the Metropolitan College of New York, and the President’s Medal from Hostos Community College.

 What he enjoys outside of Borough Hall: Roots for the Yankees over the Mets, the Giants over the Jets and the Knicks over the Nets.
 Says he always dreamed of playing for the New York Knicks.